 It’s Time for a New Mindset

-The Marketing process today looks like – or should look like – a cylinder, where a number of leads enter the cylinder already pre-qualified using highly-targeted media and prospects’ data of past behaviors, personal information, preferences, and other digital biomarkers.
-Sometimes prospects use search engines or other means to find you, and proactively raise their hands based on an unmet need that they’ve diagnosed for themselves.
+The marketing process today looks like – or should look like – a cylinder, where a number of leads enter the cylinder already pre-qualified using highly-targeted media and prospects’ data of past behaviors, personal information, preferences, and other digital biomarkers.
+Sometimes prospects use search engines or other high-intent means to find you, and proactively raise their hands based on an unmet need that they’ve diagnosed for themselves.
 And sometimes they hear about your product from an online influencer or trusted colleague and choose to seek out your solution without you needing to spend a dime.

-The Marketing process today looks like – or should look like – a cylinder, where a number of leads enter the cylinder already pre-qualified using highly-targeted media and prospects’ data…
+The marketing process today looks like – or should look like – a cylinder, where a number of leads enter the cylinder already pre-qualified using highly-targeted media and prospects’ data…

-While pre-qualifying someone before they enter the cylinder takes resources, it is much less costly and time consuming than applying expensive mass media and Marketing programs equally toward every person in the market.
-And as prospects move through the cylinder, they are continually screened, evaluated and scored for their propensity to purchase, enabling Marketers to invest disproportionately in the ‘high potentials’ to increase their yield.
+While pre-qualifying someone before they enter the cylinder takes resources, it is much less costly and time consuming than applying expensive mass media and marketing programs equally toward every person in the market.
+And as prospects move through the cylinder, they are continually screened, evaluated and scored for their propensity to purchase, enabling marketers to invest disproportionately in the ‘high potentials’ to increase their yield.